6.1 Supervision

 6.3 Harassment and discrimination

-6.3-5 A lawyer must not discriminate against any person.
+6.3-1 A lawyer must not, directly or indirectly, discriminate against a colleague, employee, client or any other person.

 Commentary